 Of course it wasn’t all Americanization.
 Eight of the 26 songs in the final weren’t in English at all, and host-in-chief Petra Mede (a comedian, not a pop-rock artist) presented the show in decidedly British English:

 And one particular deviation from pop-rock English caught my ear in Georgia’s song Waterfall, performed by Sopho Gelovani and Nodiko Tatishvili.
-I kept hearing its chorus as Your lav is pouring down on me, you’re my waterfall (lav being a traditional BrE abbreviation for lavatory):
+I kept hearing its chorus as Your lav is pouring down on me, you’re my waterfall (lav in Britain being short for lavatory):

-Transatlantic pop-rock English has a relatively mid-central STRUT, which the occasional jocular spelling of love as lurve is probably intended to represent.
-But Georgian has a classic 5-peripheral-vowel system (see my post on the vowel space), so a mid-central love vowel must be a challenge.
+Transatlantic pop-rock English has a relatively schwa-like STRUT, which the occasional jokey spelling of love as lurve is probably intended to represent.
+But Georgian has a classic system of five peripheral vowels (see my post on the vowel space), making ləv a phonetic challenge.
 As I said in my long STRUT post, non-native learners must above all acquire a good schwa, and this will make a better choice for STRUT than the typical international ‘a’.

 Once you’ve acquired schwa, however, don’t overuse it.
 A reminder of the tricky fact that English words often contain more than one prominence came from Malta’s singing doctor Gianluca Bezzina, whose spontaneous indeed had the spən- commonly heard from non-natives: